No products in the cart.

 Tossing and turning throughout the night doesn’t cut it.
 As humans we spend up to one-third of our lives in a sleep state and it is crucial to our bodies health, mental clarity and performance throughout our lives.
 For light sleepers the most common obstacle faced when trying to stay asleep is their lack of a comfortable and relaxing sleeping environment.
 Make sure you’re getting the recommended 7-8 hours of sleep by taking the measures necessary to ensure you make the most of your evening rest time.

-Don’t Let Noise or Other Issues Keep You Awake
+Don’t Let Noise Keep You Awake

 - Be aware of the after effects of caffeine, alcohol and sugary confections close to bedtime.

 - Create a sleep schedule or routine, even on weekends.

 - Turn off electronics and dim lights in your home before bed.

 - Evaluate your bedroom to find an ideal temperature, sound and light combination which works for you.
 The optimal bedroom temperature should be between 60 – 67 degrees.